 Yes, if you’ve ever slipped an unstamped leaflet or flyer into a mailbox.
 Title 18 of the United States Code prohibits the placement of any unstamped “mailable matter” into an approved mailbox regardless of whether or not the mailbox’s owner objects.

 In the 1981 decision USPS v.
 Council of Greenburgh Civic Assns., the Supreme Court ruled that this system was legal and that customers don’t really have a say over what goes into their mailbox, even if they were just dying to get that new Chinese place’s menu.
 The ruling reads, “In effect, the postal customer, although he pays for the physical components of the 'authorized depository,' agrees to abide by the Postal Service's regulations in exchange for the Postal Service agreeing to deliver and pick up his mail.”

-So nobody’s tried to create his own USPS competitor?
+So nobody’s tried to create their own USPS competitor?